£5.00 (inc. VAT)

 15 sessions, 3 weeks

-This is a three-week Writing Root for Jim and the Beanstalk by Raymond Briggs.
-To begin with, ensure children know the ‘original’ version of the story – read it some weeks before.
-Ensure they have access to a number of fairy tales and ‘twisted tales’ in the book area/class library.
-Introduce the idea of a fairy tale sequel, using ‘Jim and the Beanstalk’ by Raymond Briggs.
+This is a three-week planning sequence for Jim and the Beanstalk by Raymond Briggs.
+To begin with, ensure children know ‘original’ version of story – read it some weeks before.
+Ensure they have access to a number of Fairytales and ‘twisted tales’ in the book area/class library.
+Introduce a Fairytale sequel, using ‘Jim and the Beanstalk’ by Raymond Briggs.
 Children discover a beanstalk and footprint in the classroom and use this to engage with and learn the story and retell it to one another.
 Children then use their knowledge of the sequel to initially innovate and then create their own sequel to another well-known fairytale, e.g. Auburn Hair and the Three Bears.

-Traditional tales, fairytales, fairy tales, twisted tales, cautionary tales, Jack and the Beanstalk, helping others
+Traditional tales, fairytales, fairy tales, twisted tales, Jack and the Beanstalk

 A Spelling Seed is available for Jim and the Beanstalk.